Meet our Graduate Students

 Recent Graduates of TAM Graduate Program

-Katherine Brewster, MS ’15.
+Katherine Brewster, MS '15.
 She received her BS in Apparel Studies from the University of Arkansas.
 Her research interests include sustainability in textiles and bridging the gap between product developers and engineers to help create more sustainable systems and products.
-She can be reached at firstname.lastname@example.org.
+She is a compliance specialist at Design Resources, Inc. in Kansas City.

 Amritaksha Duttagupta, MS ’16.
 During his tenure at Mizzou, he held key positions at the Graduate Professional Council, and the International Students’ Council.
 He is a gold medalist from National Institute of Fashion Technology, India where he earned his Bachelor’s degree.
-He is currently a Buyer at Future Group, India’s leading retail conglomerate.
-His research interests are in global and omni-channel retailing.
-He can be reached at www.linkedin.com/in/amritaksha.
+He is currently a Fashion Buyer at Future Lifestyle Fashion Limited, India’s leading retail conglomerate.

 Lushan (Sarina) Sun, PhD '15, previously received BS '12 and MS '09 degrees in apparel design and have been recognized through ITAA awards for her design scholarship.
 She currently works as an Assistant Professor at Auburn University.
 Her research background includes sustainable design, traditional and digital textile surface design and has developed focus in CAD based design incorporating emerging digital technology including 3D printing and 3D body scanning in the apparel product design and development process.